ManageEngine Password Manager Pro vs One Identity Safeguard comparison

 Single Sign-On (SSO)

-ManageEngine Password Manager Pro is ranked 16th in Single Sign-On (SSO) with 4 reviews while One Identity Safeguard is ranked 5th in Privileged Access Management (PAM) with 38 reviews.
-ManageEngine Password Manager Pro is rated 7.2, while One Identity Safeguard is rated 8.2.
-The top reviewer of ManageEngine Password Manager Pro writes "An affordable solution with good tech support, but room for improvement in making the UI more user-friendly".
+ManageEngine Password Manager Pro is ranked 19th in Single Sign-On (SSO) with 5 reviews while One Identity Safeguard is ranked 4th in Privileged Access Management (PAM) with 39 reviews.
+ManageEngine Password Manager Pro is rated 7.4, while One Identity Safeguard is rated 8.2.
+The top reviewer of ManageEngine Password Manager Pro writes "Secure, safe, reliable, and easy to use".
 On the other hand, the top reviewer of One Identity Safeguard writes "Provides us with centralized storage of secrets and credentials, and visibility into the use of privileged access".
-ManageEngine Password Manager Pro is most compared with Azure Key Vault, Fortinet FortiAuthenticator, HashiCorp Vault and BeyondTrust Password Safe, whereas One Identity Safeguard is most compared with CyberArk Privileged Access Manager, WALLIX Bastion, Delinea Secret Server, BeyondTrust Privileged Remote Access and Fortinet FortiAuthenticator.
+ManageEngine Password Manager Pro is most compared with Azure Key Vault, Fortinet FortiAuthenticator, HashiCorp Vault, BeyondTrust Password Safe and Delinea Secret Server, whereas One Identity Safeguard is most compared with CyberArk Privileged Access Manager, WALLIX Bastion, Delinea Secret Server, BeyondTrust Privileged Remote Access and Fudo PAM.

 We monitor all Single Sign-On (SSO) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.